 Added note: No matter which category you focus on, it is helpful to find a community with which to share your actions.
 The Climate Steps Facebook group is available for non-partisan action sharing and encouragement, but many of you may need a community that is more politically oriented with whom to share these actions.
 Just don’t forget us – come back and share what you’ve worked on!

 Studies have found that U.S. federal representatives tend to listen to industry more than their constituents (REF), but certain actions such as holding a meet-and-greet for them, or telling a personal story in a campaign letter – especially at voting time) can get through to them.

 On the other hand, local/city/precinct/state representatives are often very approachable and are the ones dealing with the actual problems and implementation, leading to more impact.

-The group Citizen Climate Lobby (initially U.S. and but with multiple chapters abroad now) has been focused on training volunteers in how to approach their representatives.
+The group Citizen Climate Lobby (initially U.S. but with multiple chapters abroad now) has been focused on training volunteers on how to approach their representatives.
 Other groups train on voting and campaigns.
-See further for more guidelines and resources!
+See further under the link for more guidelines and resources!

 Protests & Petitions